 Savannah is a favorite city in the south for a lot of reasons!
 They have an outstanding St. Patty’s Day parade and celebration, the waterfront area is fantastic to wander around, there are a lot of interesting historic homes, museums and memorials, there are plenty of ghosts and ghost stories for all, and Savannah is a fabulous city for book lovers!
 So, I wanted to share with you my Book Lover’s Walking Tour Savannah edition!
 You’ll see why Savannah is a great city for bookworms!

-If you’re taking this walking tour around Savannah, without stops it will take about an hour.
+If you’re taking this Savannah walking tour, without stops it will take about an hour.
 With stops, this tour will probably take a half-day.

 We’ll start our Savannah walking tour at the Mercer Williams House Museum.

 Stop 1 – Mercer Williams House Museum, 429 Bull St.